Blogs

 Carl O'Boyle BSc MRICS FCIOB MFPWS

 When advising a Building Owner constructing a rear extension adjacent to an existing rear extension of an Adjoining Owner, several key considerations must be addressed under the Party Wall etc. Act 1996 and general property law.
-A practical…
+A practical approach is…

 view more »